 Base model

 We obtained realistic fits to all datasets.
 The only exception is late-life survival, for which the mortality was too high beyond the larval stage but could not be better fit due to lack of full-life survival data.
-However, this did not impair our ability to model the early life survival which are the stages in which we are interested in examining the hypoxia effects.
+However, this did not impair our ability to model the effects of hypoxia on early life survival .
 Estimating yVA returned a lower than typical value for conversion efficiency of assimilates to growth, but this gave a realistic fit to the length data and allowed a detailed and very close fit to egg buffer depletion (time to hatch).
 The observed and predicted data for full life span and early life are plotted in Figure 3.

 Figure 3.
 Full life (A) and early life (B) predicted and observed data for the base DEBkiss model of M. menidia.